 My very best advice for getting off the beaten path in Norway is actually to just rent a car and drive!
-I would love to do this in Northern Norway, and from personal experience I can say that Ålesund also makes an excellent starting point.
+I’m doing this all the time here in Northern Norway, and from personal experience, I can say that Ålesund also makes an excellent starting point.
 You could fly into Ålesund and rent a car from there.

 Places Kind of Like Norway Outside of Norway

 Norway is expensive (though perhaps not as expensive as you think?) and while I think the views are worth the price tag, I have to admit that it is possible to see similar scenery other places in the world.